DuPage County Rape Defense Lawyer

 What Is the Potential Defense to Rape Charges for a Rape Defense Lawyer?

-• Consent defense, admitting the incident occurred but was consensual for both parties
+• Consent defense, acknowledging the incident but asserting it was consensual for both parties

-• Challenging the physical evidence, that it was illegally obtained or otherwise compromised
+• Contesting the admissibility of physical evidence if it was unlawfully obtained or compromised

-We evaluate the facts of your case, including the evidence we uncovered from our investigation and that presented by the prosecution and police.
-Then, we look for inconsistencies and factors that weigh in your favor.
+We carefully assess the facts of your case, including evidence gathered from our investigation and that presented by the prosecution and police.
+Our aim is to identify inconsistencies and factors that favor your defense.

 Your Woodridge Rape Defense Attorney Protects Your Rights

-• If I’m accused of rape, will I get bail, or will I be in jail?
+If I’m accused of rape, will I get bail or be in jail?

 The circumstances of your case and whether or not you’d be considered a flight risk or a threat to your community will determine whether you’re granted bail.
 Hire a lawyer before your bail hearing to argue for a low bond.

 This may be part of the case that your attorney makes in your defense.
-If you were under the influence at the time of the encounter, you need to tell your lawyer.
+You must tell your lawyer if you were under the influence during the encounter.

 If you’re convicted of criminal sexual assault in Illinois, then, yes, you will have to register as a sex offender.

-We discuss our fees on a case by case basis and will cover this at your consultation.
+We discuss our fees case-by-case and will cover this at your consultation.
 However, the cost of not hiring an experienced criminal defense lawyer can mean that you’re left alone to defend yourself.

 If you’ve been formally accused or charged, then, no, don’t talk to the individual.
-They may use your words against you, or they may have filed a restraining order against you.
+They may use your words against you or have filed a restraining order against you.
 In that case, you could face further criminal charges.

 Attorney Marc Wolfe